chukwukap/basedOutfits/t.md

 >
 > - Can be implemented with scroll listeners + CSS transforms (translateY).
 > - Avoid repaint-heavy operations — use `transform` rather than `top`/`bottom` CSS changes for performance.

 ---

+---

+**Prompt for v0:**

+> **Feature:** Add the "Lookbook" feature to the app, replacing any mentions of "Board" and "Collect."
+>
+> **Purpose:** Users can create and manage multiple Lookbooks to organize outfits and styles they like.
+Each Lookbook is a themed folder that stores saved looks from other users or their own posts.
+>
+> **Requirements:**
+>
+> 1. **Lookbook List Page**
+>    - Accessible from bottom navigation ("Lookbooks" icon).
+>    - Displays a list/grid of the user’s Lookbooks.
+>    - Each Lookbook card shows:
+>      - Lookbook name
+>      - Thumbnail (latest look added)
+>      - Number of looks inside
+>
+>    - Floating "Create New Lookbook" button (FAB) at bottom right.
+>
+> 2. **Create/Edit Lookbook Modal**
+>    - Fields: Lookbook name, optional description.
+>    - Option to upload/select a cover image.
+>    - “Save” button to confirm.
+>
+> 3. **Lookbook Details Page**
+>    - Header with Lookbook title, cover image, and description.
+>    - Grid display of saved looks (cards same as home feed but smaller).
+>    - Option to rename or delete Lookbook.
+>
+> 4. **Add to Lookbook Flow**
+>    - From any look in the feed or details page, an "Add" button should appear.
+>    - Clicking "Add" opens a bottom sheet with:
+>      - List of existing Lookbooks (with “+ Create New Lookbook” at top).
+>      - Tap to select Lookbook → look is added instantly with a success toast.
+>
+> 5. **Mobile-Optimized UI/UX**
+>    - Smooth animations for adding and removing looks.
+>    - Responsive grid layouts that adapt to device width.
+>    - Tap targets large enough for thumbs.
+>    - Infinite scroll on Lookbook details page.
+>
+> 6. **Social Integration**
+>    - Users can view others’ public Lookbooks from their profile.
+>    - Public Lookbooks have a "Follow" option to get updates when new looks are added.
+>
+> 7. **Polish & Branding**
+>    - Replace all "Collect" and "Board" references with "Add" and "Lookbook."
+>    - Maintain the app’s current color scheme and typography.
+>    - Add subtle micro-interactions (button presses, hover states, animations).
+>
+> **Goal:** The Lookbook feature should feel like a natural extension of the home feed, easy to access, and encourage users to organize and revisit looks.
+It should be smooth, stylish, and highly mobile-friendly.

+---